Robustness Among Multiwinner Voting Rules: Parameterized Algorithms for the Robustness Radius Problem

-For STV and $\bordacc$ we also get algorithms parametrized by the number of voters.
-For the case of STV, we assume that the value of $k$ is such that we never need to ``delete non-existent voters'' and we refer to committee sizes where such deleting is not necessary as \emph{normal}.
-For example, a committee size $k$ is not normal if $k > n$ (where $n$ is the number of voters).
-Another example is to take $n=12$ and $k=5$: We need to delete $q = \lfloor \frac{12}{5+1}\rfloor+1 = 3$ voters for each committee member, which requires deleting $15$ voters out of $12$.
+For STV and $\bordacc$ we have fixed-parameter tractability not only with respect to the number $m$ of the candidates, as mentioned above, but also with respect to the number $n$ of the voters.
+For the case of STV, we assume that the committee size $k$ is such that we never need to ``delete non-existent voters'' and we refer to committee sizes where such deleting is not necessary as \emph{normal}.
+For example, committee size $k$ is not normal if $k > n$ (where $n$ is the number of voters).
+Another example is to take $n=12$ and $k=5$: We would need to delete $q = \lfloor \frac{12}{5+1}\rfloor+1 = 3$ voters for each committee member, which would require deleting ``$15$ voters out of $12$.''